nautobot/nautobot/nautobot/docs/configuration/authentication/sso.md

     * *Login redirect URIs*: should be the Base URI plus `/complete/okta-openidconnect/` such as `https://nautobot.example.com/complete/okta-openidconnect/`
     * *Logout redirect URIs*: should be the Base URI plus `/disconnect/okta-openidconnect/` such as `https://nautobot.example.com/disconnect/okta-openidconnect/`

 3. Once the application is configured in Okta, SSO can either be configured with OAuth2 or OpenID Connect (OIDC).
-When using the organizations authentication server OAuth2 is preferred, with custom Okta authentication backends use OIDC.
+When using an organization's authentication server OAuth2 is preferred; with custom Okta authentication backends, use OIDC.

 #### Okta - OAuth2